cryonote/cryonote-website/README.md

-# Bitnote Website
+# CryoNote Website

-Copyright (c) 2018, The Bitnote Developers.
+Copyright (c) 2018, The CryoNote Developers.

 # License

-Bitnote website is licensed under the "MIT License" for more info, refer to the [LICENSE](LICENSE) file.
+CryoNote website is licensed under the "MIT License" for more info, refer to the [LICENSE](LICENSE) file.